Cosmos Validator Exporter

 Enable autostart of Cosmos Validator Exporter service

-sudo systemctl enable cosmos-validator-exporter.service
+sudo systemctl enable cosmos-validators-exporter.service

 Start Cosmos Validator Exporter service

-sudo systemctl start cosmos-validator-exporter.service
+sudo systemctl start cosmos-validators-exporter.service

 Use this command to check logs in real time

-sudo journalctl -u cosmos-validator-exporter.service -f --output cat
+sudo journalctl -u cosmos-validators-exporter.service -f --output cat

 Once the Cosmos Validator Exporter is installed and running, you can verify that metrics